 Catching some breath before starting our journey to Gunehar.
 Till this point, our pace was slow and steady due to the irresistible cherry blossom parks, alluring smells, and some colorful wooden houses.
 We met a kid who got pleased by seeing two pony hairstyle, laughing and elated while describing this to her granddad.
 Not only the Himalayan dogs but the people are also lovely here.

 Cool gust fondling our messy hair, playing jingles of lost emotions, aromatic cherry blossoms swaying away from the drops of morning sweat due to little walk we took to reach till here, and this one view showered the glory of enchantments!
 Gunehar valley is known for its art gallery and festivals worldwide.
-Situated at 2km from Bir, this place has its own charm.
+Situated at 2 km from Bir Billing, this place has its own charm.
 We were on our trek to Bongaru waterfall and automatically stopped to admire this beauty.
-A landscape full of deodars and pines, houses made up of muds and stones, this valley awaits for lot many surprises.
+A landscape full of deodars and pines, houses made up of mud and stones, this valley awaits for lot many surprises.
 Walls painted with bright colors motifs make the whole village appear like a canvas.
 Last year this small village hosted its second conceptual art exhibition.
 It takes place after every 3 years by the name of ‘Into the Woods’ which is a part of the ‘Trigarth Kangra valley festival’ now.
 The man behind this idea is Frank Schlichtmann who also owned a cafe and a hotel at this village making it popular among the artists and the paradise lovers.
 A single walk inside the valley would make you fall in love with a clearer mind and soul.

 Clouds kissing sunrays above, mountains hugging horizon beneath, a place where one of the best lunch was served on the entire trip.
 After getting drained in sweat in cold March trek to Bongaru waterfall, we were heading straight towards the paragliding site of Bir.
 On our way, we stopped at one of the eatery place run by a very adorable lady who served us home-cooked food at a very reasonable rate.
 Here you will find adventure points like zip-lining and air cycling in between the cool breeze and refreshing air.
 We met these little siblings at the same spot and had a good talk about their life in hilly areas.